Distributional chaotic generalized shifts

 \section{Introduction}

 ``CHAOS'' is one of the most famous mathematical terms and concepts that has been studied in dynamical systems.
 Regarding these studies one may consider different kinds of chaos like Devaney chaos~\cite{devaneychaos2, devaneychaos}, Li--Yorke chaos~\cite{liyorkechaos}, topological chaos (i.e., nonzero topological entropy~\cite{walters}), distributional chaos etc..
 One can study either general properties of chaotic maps (apart from phase space or phase map), or special cases.
 In this paper we deal with different types of distributional chaos in generalized shift dynamical systems.
-In next section we bring a collection of preliminaries, in Section 3 we study distributional chaotic generalized shifts of type 1 (and 2), moreover we compare our results with $\omega-$chaotic generalized shifts.
+In next section we bring a collection of preliminaries, in Section 3 we study distributional chaotic generalized shifts of type 1 (and 2).
 In Sections 4 and 5 we study dense distributional chaotic generalized shifts and transitive distributional chaotic generalized shifts.
 Finally Section 6 is covered by counterexamples.